Customer Experience for an Online Marketplace: How Can Your Brand Impress Shoppers?

 While you’ll want to find ways to make this work for your unique marketplace, these tips can help you start thinking about specific factors each marketplace seller will adhere to.

 If you build your marketplace with a tool like WC Vendors, product SEO can also be an incentive for vendors to sell with you.
-Our pro accounts include product-level SEO features that enable high-quality search and sharing, giving our clients an opportunity to stand out above the competition and attract sellers.
+Our pro accounts include product-level SEO features that enable high-quality search and sharing, allowing our clients to stand out above the competition and attract sellers.

 Most customers aren’t afraid to tell you what they think.
-Sometimes they’ll volunteer the information through a review, social media post, or customer support comment.
-Marketplaces can keep in touch with their customers by checking in on this feedback periodically, but they can also instigate feedback by sending out customer experience surveys.
+Sometimes, they’ll volunteer the information through a review, social media post, or customer support comment.
+Marketplaces can keep in touch with their customers by checking in on this feedback periodically.
+However, they can also instigate feedback by sending out customer experience surveys.

 Qualtrics, a leading experience management solution, provides a few best practices for these types of questionnaires: